AI-and-Blockchain/S25_TrustResearch/README.md

 - A researcher submits a paper to the system for verification.
 - The manuscript alogn with claims, datasets, and other related contents are stored securely on **IPFS**, with a hash recorded on the **Ethereum blockchain** for tamper-proof verification.

-### 2. Automated Claim Validation (AI Component):
+### 2. Automated Claim Validation:
-- The system extracts key claims from the manuscript and validates by running the validation code on corresponding datasets, modela and hyperparameters.
+- The system extracts key claims from the nanopublication and validates by running the validation code on corresponding datasets, modela and hyperparameters.
-- AI evaluates whether the claims are **internally verifiable**.
-Claims not traceable to any evidence within the paper are flagged as unverifiable.
+-
 ### 3. Graph-Based Citation Analysis:
 - A graph-based citation network is constructed to assess the relevance of cited works.
 - The system identifies instances of: